badoo/techblog/_posts/2014-10-02-calabash-android-query.markdown

 => nil
 {% endhighlight %}

-I have created a sample registeration screen which looks similar to Badoo.
-I will talk about how to enter data in this form using method invocation.
+I have created a sample registration screen which looks similar to the Badoo one.
+I will explain how to enter data in this form using the method invocation.

 ![]({{page.imgdir}}/registration_screen.jpg)

 # Input fields

 `EditText` are used as input text fields in Android.
-You can enter the email into `EditText` by running the following command.
+You can enter an email into `EditText` by running the following command.

 {% highlight sh %}
 irb(main):001:0> query("EditText id:'email_input'",:setText=>'me@badootech.london')